 Our aim in developing a general purpose MPSN L2 solution is to offer Smart Contracts As Service for other businesses, apps, and users.

-2key network Smart Contracts as Service solution will offer an online platform where people and businesses will be able to enjoy a full SaaS experience for creating smart contracts, deploying them, and allowing others to easily interface and interact with them.
-2key will offer a zero-integration platform for end-users, while allowing them to enjoy the security and decentralisation features of robust L1 blockchains like Ethereum, without the downfalls of scalability and accessibility.
+2key network Smart Contracts as Service solution will offer an online platform where people and businesses will be able to enjoy a full SaaS experience for creating smart contracts, deploying them, and allowing others to interface and interact with them easily.
+2key will offer a zero-integration platform for end-users, while enabling them to enjoy the security and decentralization features of robust L1 blockchains like Ethereum, without the downfalls of scalability and accessibility.

-Once 2key network launches and starts aggregating user data, 2key Labs will be tasked with starting to develop, implement and optimise utilising Machine Learning a general purpose incentive model for online sharing.
-This model will be built to dynamically optimise bids and rewards for referrers based on their intra-contract reputation, long-term standing reputation in the contract category, and other factors.
+Once 2key network launches and starts aggregating user data, 2key Labs will be tasked with starting to develop, implement, and use ML to optimize a general-purpose incentive model for online sharing.
+This model will be built to dynamically optimize bids and rewards for referrers based on their intra-contract reputation, long-term standing reputation in the contract category, and other factors.
 The baseline model will start advancing from the incentive model depicted in the 2key incentive model paper.